Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Some car scratches do not happen on the car body.
 A typical example is the scratches on the wheels.
 This type of scratch is also known as curb rash.
 This occurs when a driver pulls too close to a curb and mistakenly rubs it.

 Rubbing against a curb can either scuff or scratch your car.
 If you’re wondering about scuff vs. scratch, they are not the same.
-Though, the difference is just the deepness.
+Though the difference is just the depth.
 Scratch is more profound than a scuff.

 Glass Scratch

-Glass scratch is like the regular scratch on the car sprayed areas, but it only happens on the windows or windshield.
+Glass scratches are like the regular scratches on the car’s sprayed areas, but it only happens on the windows or windshield.
 Glass scratches are common, especially on the windshield.
 They mainly occur when a loose rock falls on the glass, but it is not hard enough to crack it.

 Read Also: How to Remove Spray Paint from a Car